 Explanation:

-The Pizza class is constructed with a private constructor and a nested Builder class.
-The Builder pattern is implemented with fluent methods for each configuration option, returning this (via apply) for chaining.
-The build method constructs the Pizza instance.
+class.
+The Builder pattern is implemented with fluent methods for each configuration option, returning this

 FAQ 3: What is the best way to implement the Factory pattern in Kotlin?